mvolkmann/blog/src/thunder-client.md

 A "Set Env Var" test specifies that the response value at a Json Query path matches the value of a specified environment variable.

+Postman also supports associating tests with requests, but they must be written in JavaScript.
+Thunder Client tests are more limited, but are much easier to specify.

 ## Environments

 The Env tab is used to create collections of key/value pairs